jdinh8124/developer-resources/README.md

 - See how you can serve others, make sure you have no ulterior motives
 - Take an interest in others
 - Listen to podcasts and understand many things at a high level
+- Always show an interesting to continue to learn and grow.
+If you went to a bootcamp like myself, make sure to keep researching new technologies within the languages you have already learned.
+(If you learned javascript consider researching typescript, if you learned relational databases check out mongoDB, and how about how GraphQL can be a solid choice alternative to REST apis?)